 Operating supplies, repairs and maintenance, utilities, promotions and restaurant-level administrative expense represent the majority of our direct restaurant operating expense, a substantial portion of which is fixed or indirectly variable.
-Our direct restaurant operating expense as a percentage of revenue increased 1.5% to 14.9% in the first quarter of 2008 from 13.4% in the first quarter of 2007 primarily due to new store-openings as well as increased cost of utilities and expenses related to repair and maintenance at our mature properties.
-Additionally, expenses related to acceptance of credit and debit cards increased due to increased usage.
+Our direct restaurant operating expense as a percentage of revenue increased 0.7% to 14.2% in the second quarter of 2008 from 13.5% in the second quarter of 2007.
+Such costs increased 1.0% as a percentage of revenue to 14.5% in the first half of 2008 from 13.5% in the first half of 2007.
+These increases were primarily due to new store-openings as well as increased cost of utilities and expenses related to repair and maintenance at our mature properties.